AnalyzePlatypus/aws-sms-blast/readme.md

 * 🤓 Variable interpolation ("Hey {name}, your order will ship on...")
 * ⏰ Smart progress bar with ETA
 * 🤑 AWS cost estimation _before_ sending, with interactive prompt.
-* 🚀 Fully multithreaded message send
+* 🚀 Fully multithreaded message dispatch

+> ❗️ *Please note:* Access to AWS SNS text messaging is tightly regulated by Amazon to prevent abuse.
+To send any useful amount of messages (> 155/month), you'll need to [apply for access](https://docs.aws.amazon.com/sns/latest/dg/channels-sms-awssupport-spend-threshold.html))

 ## Installation